asifrepo/SpecflowFrameworkNunitBase/README.md

  Solution is broken down to following folders:
  + Feature: all the feature files
  + Steps: step definition –no selenium references only the page classes and fluent assertion, usually each step definition only have one            responsibility
  + Pages: Most of the selenium references in there.
 Pages are mapped using Page object model, Page elements separated where possible.

-Scripting:

 2. Maintainability :
   + Static method outside framework avoided
-  + Possible to package framework and distribute between teams
+  + Possible to package Framework folder and distribute between teams
-  +
+  + Script are written in as expressively without any need to comment

-3. Ability to discard/add specific element such as bdd library, browser/mobile library
+  + Ability to discard/add specific element such as bdd library, browser/mobile library

 4. Reliability:
   + Thread.sleep avoided at all cost to reduce test run time instead used explicitt wait using webdriverwait method

 #Test Coverage

 1. Tests are granular to be able to follow user journey, in order to add/remove steps and create more possible scenarios quickly.
-For more high level BA/PO centric Acceptance criteria steps can be encapsulated by Step definition file inheriting TechTalk.SpecFlow.Steps ("Compare electricity and gas prices" created using such method)
+For more high level BA/PO centric Acceptance criteria steps can be encapsulated by Step definition file inheriting TechTalk.SpecFlow.Steps ("Compare electricity and gas prices" feature created using such method)

-2. Example used to extract maximum possible coverage out of 3 scenarios.
+2. Scenario Outline Examples used to extract maximum possible coverage out of 3 scenarios.
 View model is dynamic based on the inputs in your supplier, Your Energy page.
 As Identified SelectCurrentEnergySupplier.feature are (marked as ignored) however I’ve reused the steps as my background  for other test.
 Using example I have in total 11 different possiblities

 ![Image of Yaktocat](https://github.com/ronocode/SpecflowFrameworkNunitBase/blob/master/Select%20Current%20Energy%20Supplier.png)